Puppy Health Emergencies

 • Vaccine reaction

-• Difficulty breathing, hives, vomiting, or excessive lethargy
+• Face or area of body swelling, difficulty breathing, hives, vomiting, or excessive lethargy

 • Bloat